Advertiser Disclosure

 For comparison’s sake, the Hyatt Regency Sydney, located in Darling Harbour, is a Category 4 hotel, requiring 12,000 points per night on off-peak dates, 15,000 points a night on standard dates, and 18,000 points on peak dates, though the hotels are vastly different.

 If you prefer to pay cash for a stay at the Park Hyatt Sydney, prepare to pay dearly for it.
 Cash rates regularly soar north of $800 per night.
-If you are paying cash, your best bet is to use The World of Hyatt Credit Card through which you’ll earn up to 9x points for Hyatt hotel stays (4 Bonus Points per $1 spent at Hyatt hotels and 5 Base Points per $1 from Hyatt as a World of Hyatt member).
+If you are paying cash, your best bet is to use The World of Hyatt Credit Card through which you’ll earn up to 9x points total for Hyatt hotel stays (4 Bonus Points per $1 spent on qualified purchases at Hyatt hotels and up to 5 Base Points per $1 from Hyatt as a World of Hyatt member).

 This is an easy way to pick up some extra World of Hyatt points that you can then use for a free night at this hotel or any other Hyatt property worldwide.